Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: New Definitions

 \section{New Definitions}

-In this section we introduce new definitions that are crucial to our approach.
-Importantly, we present and discuss a gap in the work of Budak et al.\ that requires closing in order for our approach to be possible.
+In this section we introduce new definitions that are crucial to the development of our approach.
+In particular, we formalize the notion of \emph{obstructed} nodes which is required to capture the necessary conditions for saving a node.

-Given set $A_L$ of vertices and (unweighted) directed graph $g \sim \mathcal{G}$, write $cl_g(A_L)$ for the set of nodes closer to $A_L$ than $A_C = \{ v_c \}$ in $g$.
-That is, a node $w \in cl_g(A_L)$ if there exists a node $v$ such that $v \in A_L$ and $|SP_G(v,w)| \le |SP_g(v_c,w)|$ where $SP_H(v,w)$ denotes a shortest path from node $v$ to $w$ in graph $H$.
-When $g$ is drawn from $\mathcal{G}$ this is a necessary, but not sufficient\footnote{In Budak et al.'s work, the set of nodes closer to $A_L$ than $A_C$ is established as a necessary and sufficient condition to \emph{save} a node in the MCIC model, but we note that this should be revised to include the \emph{blocking} condition due to a gap in the proof of Claim 1 in \cite{budak2011limiting}.}, condition for the set of nodes \emph{saved} by $A_L$.
-We also require that the nodes in $cl_g(A_L)$ not be \emph{blocked} by the diffusion of campaign $C$ in $g$.
+\paragraph*{Identifying Saved Nodes} Given set $A_L$ of vertices and (unweighted) directed graph $g \sim \mathcal{G}$, write $cl_g(A_L)$ for the set of nodes closer to $A_L$ in $G$ than to $A_C$ in $g$.
+That is, a node $w \in cl_g(A_L)$ if there exists a node $v$ such that $v \in A_L$ and $|SP_G(v,w)| \le |SP_g(A_C,w)|$ where $SP_H(v,w)$ denotes a shortest path from node $v$ to $w$ in graph $H$ and $SP_H(S,w)$ for a set $S$ denotes the shortest path from any node $v \in S$ to $w$ in graph $H$.
+When $g$ is drawn from $\mathcal{G}$ this is a necessary, but not sufficient\footnote{In Budak et al.'s work, the set of nodes closer to $A_L$ than $A_C$ is established as a necessary and sufficient condition to \emph{save} a node in the MCIC model, but we note that this should be revised to include our \emph{obstructed} condition due to a gap in the proof of Claim 1 in \cite{budak2011limiting}.}, condition for the set of nodes \emph{saved} by $A_L$.
+We also require that the nodes in $cl_g(A_L)$ not be \emph{obstructed} by the diffusion of campaign $C$ in $g$.